-As consumers we are led to believe that free-range means cruelty-free.
-Sadly this just isn’t true.
+The term “free-range” is widely used to market and sell eggs.
+As consumers, we are led to believe that free-range means cruelty-free.
+Sadly, this just isn’t true.
 Scroll down to read why…

 Hens destined for free-range farms still begin their lives in hatcheries

 The lives of all chickens, free-range or not, begin with violence.

 Egg production peaks when a hen is around one to two years of age.
-When a hen is no longer productive enough for a farm’s needs she is usually killed for low-grade meat, far earlier than her natural life span of around seven or eight years*.
+When a hen is no longer productive enough for a farm’s needs, she is usually killed for low-grade meat, far earlier than her natural life span of around seven or eight years*.
 Free-range hens are still regarded as ‘egg producing machines’, and are slaughtered as soon as they cease to be profitable.

 *This is an acknowledged average lifespan for a chicken.
-Chickens are so badly treated that even rescued chickens tend to die young, due to illness and disease contracted in their early months and years on farms.
-It has been reported that some chickens, when allowed to live and grow naturally have lived up to 13 years of age.
+Chickens are so badly treated that even rescued chickens tend to die young due to illness and disease contracted in their early months and years on farms.
+It has been reported that some chickens, when allowed to live and grow naturally, have lived up to 13 years of age.

 Free-range hens are still kept in overcrowded barns

 Many of the chickens never go outside

 Pop-holes are the exits provided in barns to allow free-range hens to get outside.
 Many barns don’t have enough, and the exits are often blocked by dominant hens asserting the pecking order.
-On average, less than 10 per cent of free-range chickens will be outside at any given time.
+On average, less than 10 percent of free-range chickens will be outside at any given time.
 What’s more, some never go outside at all.

 Aggression and feather-pecking

 Overcrowding in the free-range system leads to the same problems of aggression and feather-pecking that we see in cage and barn systems of egg production.
 This is caused by frustration and stress as the chickens compete for space.
-As a result, free-range birds still have the end of their beak cut off when they are one-day-old, just like caged birds.
+As a result, free-range birds still have the end of their beak cut off when they are one day old, just like caged birds.